AMReX-Astro/Microphysics/sphinx_docs/source/networks-overview.rst

 There are several different types of reaction networks in Microphysics.
 Largely these can be split into:

-* hardcoded networks: the structure of the network rates linking the nuclei was written by hand.
+* *hardcoded networks*: the structure of the network rates linking the nuclei was written by hand.
 Many of these networks are *approximate networks* where the links between two nuclei includes steps involving nuclei that are not directly represented in the network.